peteroupc/html3dutil/doc/tutorial-overview.md

 <a id=Shapes></a>
 ### Shapes

-Once a mesh is created, it needs to be added to the 3D scene in order to be rendered.
-Use the `H3DU.Shape` constructor method to convert the mesh to a shape.
-Then you can set the shape&#39;s properties such as color, size, and position.
-Then, call `addShape()` to add the shape to the 3D object batch.
+The `H3DU.Shape` constructor method assigns a linear or perspective transformation (includins shifting position, scaling, and rotation) to meshes.
+The library calls this a 3D shape.

     // Create a shape based on the mesh var shape=new H3DU.Shape(mesh);
     // Move it 1 unit along the X axis shape.setPosition(1,0,0);
-    // Add the shape to the scene
-    batch.addShape(shape);

-> **Note:** The appearance of a 3D shape is known in the 3D graphics world as a _material_.
+> **Note:** The appearance of a 3D shape's surface is known in the 3D graphics world as a _material_.
 It includes textures (images), colors, and light reflection parameters.
 Materials are not directly supported by this geometry library, not least because there are many ways to describe a material's parameters, as well as many ways to implement the rendering behavior of materials associated with shapes, such as physically-based rendering, cartoon styling, constant-color shading, the Blinn&ndash;Phong model, and so on.

 Here are details on some of the `Shape` class&#39;s methods.